ArturSpirin/test_junkie/README.md

 + Bug ticket IDs - if you have a bug tracking system, leverage it to link your test case with issues that are already known and allow you to process failures in a different manner and/or allow for other integrations with the tracking system
++ Or anything else you may need, metadata has no effect on how Test Junkie runs
 ```python
 from test_junkie.decorators import Suite, test